 She may not have fussed, but Guggenheim certainly fucked.
-In Art Addict, we hear about the four days she spent in bed with Samuel Beckett, about her "wholly unsuccessful" sex with Jackson Pollock, and her voracious sexual appetite well into her gray-haired years.
-"Her outlook was more progressive than the people, the men, around her," said Vreeland.
+In Peggy Guggenheim: Art Addict, we hear about the four days she spent in bed with Samuel Beckett, about her "wholly unsuccessful" sex with Jackson Pollock and her voracious sexual appetite well into her grey-haired years.
+"Her outlook was more progressive than the people, the men, around her," says Lisa.
 "There were no rules attached to her life when not many people were living like that."